bioinform/somaticseq/README.md

 SomaticSeq relies on 3rd-party caller(s) to generate mutation candidates, so you have to run at least one of them, but preferably multiple.
 * Optional: dbSNP VCF file (if you want to use dbSNP membership as a feature).
 * Optional: R and [ada](https://cran.r-project.org/package=ada) are required for AdaBoost, whereas XGBoost is implemented in python.
-* To install SomaticSeq, clone this repo, `cd somaticseq` and then run `./setup.py install`.
+* To install SomaticSeq, clone this repo, `cd somaticseq`, and then run `./setup.py install`.

-## To install from github source with conda
+## To install from github source reop with conda
 ```
 git clone git@github.com:bioinform/somaticseq.git
 conda create --name somaticseq python r bedtools